 Make your own app (app design, simple user interface and input)

 Day 5: Friday 23 March 2018 – 8 March 2019

 Jenny Hughes, Pontydygsu.

 895 Euro (full board en-suite accomodation in single rooms in the training institute from Monday nogt till thursday night is included + tuition and course materials).
 All meals and drinks are included.
 For covering the participation fee you can use Erasmus+ KA1 grant money if your school or institutions has received such funding (and if your not form Germany).

-How to apply for KA1 grants?
+How to apply for KA1 grants for the 2019 course?
 You cannot apply as an individual, it is your school who needs to apply based on the professionalisation needs of its team.
 This means a KA1 proposal should start from the ICT professionalisation needs of the teaching team and should propose the TACCLE courses as a way to take care of these needs.
 You could also apply for other ict-related courses in the same KA 1 grant application for going to an international conference such as BETT for example.

 1. Contact your National Agency for details about KA1 and for the grant application form.
 Applications have to come from your school / institution and can cover several people for different courses or conferences for up to 2 years.

 2. Pre-register for the course

 3. Hand in your grant application before February 1st 2018